w3f/Grants-Program/applications/paraport_m1.md

 - **Subscription System**: Develop a balance monitoring system that watches for changes across multiple chains.
 - **Fund Detection**: Create a mechanism that detects when expected funds arrive on target chains.

 ### 1d.
-SDK Foundation & Lifecycle Management
+Foundation & Lifecycle Management
-- **SDK Initialization Framework**: Design a robust initialization system with dependency injection, configuration validation, and graceful startup sequencing.
+- **Initialization**: Design a robust initialization system with dependency injection, configuration validation, and graceful startup sequencing.
 - **State Management Core**: Create a centralized state management system with immutable data patterns for consistent application state across components.
 - **Asynchronous Operation Engine**: Design a system for managing long-running operations with cancellation, timeout handling, and resource cleanup.
 Resource Optimization: Implement intelligent connection pooling, request batching, and subscription management to minimize network and memory usage.